stayradiated/mintcode/content/blog/overnight-sensations-mtm.md

 ![Paul Carmody's original design plans](/assets/osmtm/plans.jpg)

 There are cabinet design plans for 1/2" and 3/4" MDF.
-However, I only have access to 18mm MDF, which is a just a millimeter thinner than 3/4".
-In order to maintain the same internal volume, I calcluated my own sizes.
+However, I only have access to 18mm MDF, which is a just a millimetre thinner than 3/4".
+In order to maintain the same internal volume, I calculated my own sizes.

 Internal dimensions: